arivarton/mtorrentd/README.md

-Still a work in progress.
+## Still a work in progress.

-Usage:

-./multi_torrent_downloader.py deildu 'Mr Robot s02' username password -x

-./multi_torrent_downloader.py thepiratebay 'Mr Robot s02' -x
+Magnet torrents aren't working correctly yet.

+Contributors are welcome.

+# Usage

+### Pretend download
-The -x parameter is set so the torrents doesn't actually download, it will only print out information about the torrents that were found with the search criteria.
+> The -x parameter is set so the torrents doesn't actually download, it will only print out information about the torrents that were found with the search criteria.

-Currently the download of torrents does not work.

---

-./multi_torrent_downloader.py thepiratebay 'Mr Robot ' -x -p 5
+`./multi_torrent_downloader.py deildu 'Mr Robot s02' username password -x` `./multi_torrent_downloader.py thepiratebay 'Mr Robot s02' -x`

+---

+### Download
+> To download torrents remove the -x parameter.
+Also set the directory the torrents should be downloaded to in config.yaml.

+---

+### Parameters

+#### -p
-The -p parameter overrides the default page count of 3.
+> The -p parameter overrides the default page count of 3.
 It will now search for up to 5 pages depending on if there are that many matching torrents.

---

-./multi_torrent_downloader.py thepiratebay 'Mr Robot' -x -r '.\*[sS]02.\*'
+`./multi_torrent_downloader.py thepiratebay 'Mr Robot ' -x -p 5`

+#### -r
-The -r parameter is for regex and will restrict the found torrents based on it.
+> The -r parameter is for regex and will restrict the found torrents based on it.
+`./multi_torrent_downloader.py thepiratebay 'Mr Robot' -x -r '.\*[sS]02.\*'`